Smibu/elmanager/readme.md

 ## System requirements

 Windows 10/11.
-The in-development version is cross-platform.
+The in-development version of SLE is cross-platform.

 ## Installation